 Vision and Background

-The specific objectives of this conference included the following:
+The specific objectives of the workshop included:

 - Sharing of experiences using stem cell-derived cardiomyocytes (SC-CMs) including hiPSC-CMs and embryonic stem cells-derived cardiomyocytes (hESC-CMs) for the testing of electrophysiological effects and the assessment of resultant proarrhythmic risk or other drug-induced safety risks (e.g., contractility or calcium homeostasis).

 - Defining the cell characteristics needed for use in a given assay system.

 - Discussing in vitro assay methods and markers needed to standardize the defined phenotype of hiPSC-CM and ensure quality.